NavigationContentFooter

 }

 The null_resource is used to download and package the correct versions of the libraries that we use with the function.
-Learn more about this in the Scaleway documentation.
+Refer to the documentation on Python dependencies for more information.

 6. Create the function namespace.